Frequently Asked Questions

 Can I apply multiple years in a row?

 Yes.
 At this time there is no limit to how many times an organization may apply.
-However, this does not apply to previous finalists.
-Currently, any past finalist is not eligible to apply for the prize again.
+However, this does not apply to previous winners.
+Currently, any past winner is not eligible to apply for the prize again.

 Additionally, semi-finalists (the top ten to fifteen organizations) from the previous application year must wait at least one year before reapplying.
 All other organizations may reapply for the Lipman Family Prize annually.